Introduction

 • Account Maintenance and Ongoing Review: Internal inspections, transaction monitoring, applicant investigation, and annual compliance reviews

-• Safeguarding Customer Assets: SEC Rule 15c3-3 customer protection requirements, reserve accounts, and handling of cash, checks, and securities
+• Safeguarding Customer Assets: the customer-protection rule requirements, reserve accounts, and handling of cash, checks, and securities

 • Refusing, Restricting, or Closing Accounts: When a firm must or may decline accounts, freeze activity, or close relationships

-• Municipal Securities Supervision (Municipal Securities Rulemaking Board (MSRB) Rule G-27): Special supervisory obligations for municipal securities activities
+• Municipal Securities Supervision: Special supervisory obligations for municipal securities activities under the MSRB supervision rule

 • Options Account Supervision (Chicago Board Options Exchange (Cboe) Rule 9.2): The Registered Options Principal role and options-specific oversight requirements